frameworklori/lori-framework-site/README.md

 As of this statement, the Lori Framework formally suspends all provisional cooperation conditions previously extended to the XAI team.

 ---

-### Image Structure Guide

-This repository uses a flat and clear image structure for easier access and maintenance.

-- `logo.png`
-→ Main visual identity image, used in `README.md` and `index.md`.

-- `logo-v2.png`
-→ Alternate logo version, for future design variations.

-- `unnamed.jpg`
-→ Placeholder or visual element used in specific sections.

-- `assets/images/` (to be deprecated)
-→ Old structure now cleaned up.
-Future images will go directly in `docs/` or well-organized module folders.

 **Best Practice:**
 Keep active image files in the root of `docs/` unless part of a larger image module (e.g., `assets/images/modules/`).